 Even a tiny bit of gluten can be enough to cause symptoms for someone with coeliac disease, so make sure you minimise the risk of cross contamination with gluten-containing foods.
 Do this by washing down kitchen surfaces before use, using separate butters, spreads and jams to minimise the spread of crumbs and invest in some toaster bags to keep your gluten-free bread separate.

 Lots of pasta sauces, gravies, stocks and condiments contain wheat flour, and therefore gluten, so ensure you read the label and exclude anything that isn’t suitable.
 Instead, try making your own pasta sauces and gravies using cornflour, arrowroot or potato starch to thicken them for a gluten-free option.

 9. Experiment in the kitchen

-10. Remember, gluten-free meals can be just as delicious and healthy too
+10. Remember, gluten-free meals can still be delicious and healthy

 Once diagnosed with coeliac disease, you can start to make positive changes to your diet to improve your health.
 Join Coeliac UK for support to help you adjust, which includes a Food and Drink Directory listing products to help you get started in the kitchen.

 Have you been diagnosed with coeliac disease or perhaps you cook for someone who has?
 Share your experiences in the comments below…